elthran/UDK/README.md

 Steps for fresh install on new Windows PC:

 1. Install docker-compose for Windows: https://docs.docker.com/docker-for-windows/install/
-2. `docker-compose down && docker-compose build && docker-compose up -d && docker-compose logs -f app` to boot the app.
+2. `docker-compose down && docker-compose build && docker-compose up -d && docker-compose logs -f` to boot the app.
 3. The container is running.
 Visit localhost:5000 to play the game.

 Steps for fresh install on Linux PC: